 Mask of carved and gilded wood, with eyeballs and teeth of gilt metal, representing the evil spirit Kaname-ishi, for No drama, signed: Japan, by Deme Tōhaku Mitsutaka, 1675-1715.

 From 1996 to 2014 a selection from the Japanese cultural collections was displayed in the gallery Looking East: China, Japan and Korea (also known as the Ivy Wu Gallery of East Asian Art).
-Plans are underway for a new gallery displaying the East Asian collections, scheduled to open in 2018.
+A new gallery, Exploring East Asia, opened in 2019 which has about 250 Japanese objects on display.

 Japan is represented also in the collections of natural history, military history, and science and technology.

 Tsuba or sword guard with a dragon and Mt Fuji, Miho-no-Matsubara on reverse.
 Hamano style: Japan, made by Hakuryo, 19th century.
 On display in the Artistic Legacies gallery, National Museum of Scotland.

 Yin Yang Blue Vase made from porcelain and decorated in blue underglaze.
 Japan, Kyoto, by Kondo Takahiro, 1993 – 1994.
 On display in the Artistic Legacies gallery, National Museum of Scotland.

 Mask representing the evil spirit Kaname-ishi, for No drama, signed: Japan, by Deme Tōhaku Mitsutaka, 1675-1715.
 On display in the Performance and Lives gallery, National Museum of Scotland.

 Netsuke of tiger made from carved ivory.
 On display in the Imagine gallery, National Museum of Scotland.

 Bronze sculpture of the Buddha Amida seated in meditation with a mandorla behind his head: Japan, 18th-19th century.
 On display in the Traditions in Sculpture gallery, National Museum of Scotland.